seanbaxter/circle/stdlib/README.md

 std::basic_string<char, std::char_traits<char>, std::allocator<char>>: Hello variant
 ```

 To write a basic variant, make a member pack declaration inside an unnamed union.
 The [pack subscript operator](https://github.com/seanbaxter/circle/tree/master/universal#pack-subscripts-and-slices) `...[I]` provides direct access to specific instantiated data members.
-Use it inside the _mem-initializer-list_ to name a member to initialize.
+Use it inside the _mem-initializer-list_ to name a member for subobject initialization.

 The [multi-conditional operator](https://github.com/seanbaxter/circle/tree/master/conditional#multi-conditional---) `...?:` makes it easy to generate a cascade of ternary operators, which serve as a higher-level switch to bridge runtime values (like `_index)` with compile-time concerns (like a particular data member).
 The pseudo-destructor call in the variant's destructor, or the callable invocation in `visit` are both satisfied in one line with this operator.